andkov/vada-2020-summer-school/README.md

 # Getting started

-1. Open `./analysis/live-in-session/live-in-session.R` script in RStudio.
+Please open `./analysis/live-in-session/live-in-session.R` script in RStudio.
 Depending on your familiarity with programming, you have two options to do so:
-  - 1A.
-Launch RStudio, start a new R script, copy-paste the contents of [this file](https://raw.githubusercontent.com/andkov/vada-2020-summer-school/master/analysis/live-in-session/live-in-session.R)
+  - Opion 1.
+Launch RStudio, start a new R script and  copy-paste the contents of [this file](https://raw.githubusercontent.com/andkov/vada-2020-summer-school/master/analysis/live-in-session/live-in-session.R)
-  - 1B.
-Clone this repo, launch the project in RStudio, open `./analysis/live-in-session/live-in-session.R`.
+  - Option 2.
+Clone this repo, launch the project in RStudio and open `./analysis/live-in-session/live-in-session.R`.
+If this instruction confuses you, please use Option 1.

 # Data